 When looking at a 3 Carat Diamond’s Color, be sure the diamond appears white in relation to its setting.
 A beautifully colorless G graded diamond like this will maintain its white appearance in a yellow gold, white gold or platinum setting.

-On the other hand, a K color diamond will likely only appear white in darker settings like this yellow gold solitaire setting.
+On the other hand, a K color diamond will likely only appear white in darker settings like this rose gold solitaire setting.
 Usually K color diamonds have noticeable yellow tint, but the contrast with the jewelry makes it appear clear and radiant.

 Remember that a diamond’s cut is the most important element of a diamond’s beauty and value.
 When you have an exceptionally cut diamond, like those in the Brian Gavin Signature Hearts and Arrows Diamond collection, the harder it is to notice Color.
 We always recommend spending more in the area of Diamond Cut than Diamond Color.